munt/munt/mt32emu_win32drv/README.txt

 First-time Installation
 -----------------------

 Run "drvsetup.exe install" to perform installation.
-This will copy mt32emu.dll into C:\WINDOWS\SYSTEM32 (C:\WINDOWS\SYSWOW64 for x64 systems) directory.
+This will copy mt32emu.dll into C:\WINDOWS\SYSTEM32 (and C:\WINDOWS\SYSWOW64 on x64 systems) directory and register the virtual synth MIDI device in the Plug-n-Play manager.
 Use the main UI-enabled application to configure driver settings.

 --------------------------------------------------------------------------------

 You can also use the fail-safe approach "Add Hardware wizard" if you like.
 The information file mt32emu.inf is provided.
-However, this way works on x86 Windows only.
+However, this way may appear significantly longer.

- 1) Unpack mt32emu.inf and mt32emu.dll.
+ 1) Disable the Windows driver signing requirement which is enforced in Vista and above.
+There are various ways to accomplish it, the simplest seems to be as follows.
+    - Reboot the system into the recovery mode.
+For this, on Windows 10, right- click the Start Menu button (or press Windows-X) and Shift-click the Restart menu item.
+    - Go to Troubleshoot / Advanced Options / Startup Settings and click the Restart button.
+    - When prompted, press F7 key (or numeric 7 key) to boot into the "unsafe" mode.
+ 2) Unpack the distribution archive.
 Remember the location of this directory.
- 2) Open Control Panel.
- 3) Double-click on "Add Hardware".
- 4) Click "Next" until you come to a message asking you whether you have already installed the hardware.
- 5) Select the "Yes" option and click "Next".
- 6) A list of installed hardware will appear.
-Scroll to the bottom of the list and select the last entry, which should be something like "New Hardware".
-    Click "Next".
- 7) Select "Choose hardware manually from a list" and click "Next".
- 8) Select "Sound, Video and Game Controllers" and click "Next".
- 9) Click "Have Disk...".
+ 3) On Windows XP, open the Control Panel and start the "Add Hardware" wizard.
+    On later Windows versions, manually start "hdwwiz.exe" or "hdwwiz.cpl" from the Run dialog or from the command line.
+ 4) If prompted, tell the wizard that the device is connected but it shouldn't try to search the driver via the Windows Update for it.
+ 5) Proceed to the selection of the hardware type.
+Select "Sound, video and game controllers".
+ 6) When a list of available drivers appears, click "Have Disk...".
-10) In the window that pops up, click "Browse..." and choose the directory to which you unpacked the mt32emu.inf and mt32emu.dll files.
+ 7) In the window that pops up, click "Browse..." and choose the directory to which you unpacked the mt32emu.inf and mt32emu.dll files.
 Click "OK".
-11) If a window pops up complaining about the lack of Windows Logo testing, click "Install Anyway" or similar.
-12) "MT-32 Synth Emulator" should have appeared selected in a list.
+ 8) "MT-32 Synth Emulator" should have appeared selected in a list.
     Click "Next" twice.
-13) The driver *still* isn't Windows Logo tested, so click "Install Anyway" if necessary.
+ 9) If a window pops up complaining about the lack of Windows Logo testing and/or digital signature, click "Install Anyway..." or similar.
-14) The driver should now have been installed; click "Finish".
+10) The driver should now have been installed; click "Finish".
-15) A dialog box will recommend that you reboot.
-Go ahead if you enjoy that sort of thing, but it shouldn't be necessary for a fresh installation.
+11) If a dialog box recommends that you reboot, go ahead if you enjoy that sort of thing, but it shouldn't be necessary for a fresh installation.

 --------------------------------------------------------------------------------